it-a-me/mcpelauncher-wiki/src/troubleshooting/index.md

 ## Controller

-### The player\'s view drifts by itself when a controller is plugged in
+### The player's view drifts by itself when a controller is plugged in

-This happens when the controller\'s Deadzones are not set properly for the game.
+This happens when the controller's Deadzones are not set properly for the game.
 You must manually set the deadzones for your controller.

 -   Linux: